What is Classics?

 The Department also puts on an adaptation of an ancient Greek Tragedy in February with a cast drawn from the Lower Sixth.
 The most recent production was ‘Bethides’ in 2020.

 In 2014 and 2018 the department took a large party of pupils from the Fourth Year upwards on a tour to Rome and the Bay of Naples.
+The pupils will return to the Italian capital in February 2023.

 In 2016 the department took a party of 50 pupils on a tour of Greece, visiting Athens, Delphi and Olympia among other sites.